 In Part 2 of the Staycation crochet cardigan pattern (which includes plus sizes!), we’ll make the sleeves, pockets and collar and join everything into one fabulous, flattering sweater.
-Get Part 1 of the free pattern here or purchase the complete ad-free PDF with stitch chart and schematic for $2.99 here.
+Get Part 1 of the free pattern here or purchase the complete ad-free PDF with stitch chart and schematic here.

 This free crochet cardigan tutorial with plus sizes is part of an collaboration with my friends at Lion Brand Yarn.
 This post contains affiliate links.